Sony A7R III vs A9

-The Sony Alpha A7R III and the Sony Alpha A9 are two digital cameras that were announced, respectively, in October 2017 and April 2017.
+The Sony Alpha A7R III and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in October 2017 and April 2017.
 Both the A7R III and the A9 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7R III has a resolution of 42.2 megapixel, whereas the A9 provides 24 MP.
+The A7R III has a resolution of 42.2 megapixels, whereas the A9 provides 24 MP.

 In this particular case, the Sony A7R III and the Sony A9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A9 is slightly heavier (4 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Sony FE Lens Catalog.
+You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The A7R III was launched at a markedly lower price (by 29 percent) than the A9, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A9 is 2 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.